CosmoObs/SLtools/PerturbativeMethod/aareadme.txt

 ---- generate_arcs.h* - Doxygenated  -- writes out the values of an arc into an external file

+---- generate_curves.h -  Doxygenated  -- Generate lens curves useful to the
+     perturbative approach, as Tangential Critical Curve, Tangential Caustic and also Source contours

 ---- theta_find.h* -- unDoxygenated yet -- code to find the extrema of
      arcs by checking for sign changes of the radicand in the x solution (the distance to arc from origin in lens plane).
 Writes the theta values for start and end of arc into an output txt file.

+---- gof_per_method.h* - File to compute the goodness of fit, to
+     compare the solution of the perturbative method with fully numerical solution for the tangential critical and caustic curves

+---- arc_properties.h - File to compute image properties, such number,
+     center coordinates, curvature radius, length, width,
+     length-to-width ratio.

 ----- perturbative_method.h*  -- Doxygenated -- general accessor utility code for many needed functions:
  - central potential phi